kishiyamat/ntu-ut-ling-vwp/README.md

 ???
 So far,
-we downloaded data from Github and opened R.
+we have downloaded data from Github and opened a software, R.

-Then, let's see what kind of data we get.
+Now, let's see what kind of data we get.
-First, please make sure you are in the right directory. you can check if you are in the correct folder using a command getwd(). if it returns a different folder, please tell me. then, assign an example file name to variable `file_name` we can use a function `read.table` for variable assignment.
+To begin with, please make sure you are in the right directory. you can check if you are in the correct folder using a command getwd(). if it returns a different folder, please tell me or ask around.

+Then, we assign a file name of an example file to a variable `file_name` In the next line, we can use a function `read.table` for variable assignment.
 Then, we can see the first several lines using `head` function.

 ---